Chevrolet Onix: Second generation (2019)

-The Onix is offered in China with a turbocharged, direct-injected 1.0-litre 3-cylinder engine, rated at 92 kW and 180 Nm torque.
-Fuel economy is rated at 4.9 L/100 km.
-A naturally aspirated 1.0 L 3-cylinder DVVT engine is also available for the manual 320 trim.
-Brazilian versions resort to port-injection for both the turbocharged and the naturally aspirated versions.
+In China, the Onix is offered with a turbocharged, direct-injected 1.0-litre three-cylinder engine rated at 92 kW and 180 Nm of torque, with a claimed fuel economy of 4.9 L/100km.
+A naturally aspirated 1.0-litre three-cylinder DVVT engine is also available on the manual 320 trim.
+Brazilian versions use port injection on both the turbocharged and naturally aspirated variants.

-The first version of the Onix to debut was the Onix Redline.
-It features black exterior trim with red accents, and a two-tone interior.
+The first variant to debut was the Onix Redline, featuring black exterior trim with red accents and a two-tone interior.

-The Onix is also produced in Uzbekistan since 2022 by UzAuto Motors.
-Sales began at the end of 2022.
+The Onix has also been produced in Uzbekistan by UzAuto Motors since 2022, with sales commencing at the end of that year.